 - Complete at least 12 graded hours on the Illinois campus each fall and spring semester.
 (Exceptions are made for semesters with HK 471 (CHLH section) and RST 485, or last semester seniors who do not need 12 hours to graduate.)

-- Maintain academic integrity (Academic Integrity is expected with all courses and James Scholar work and communications.
+- Not be found guilty of an academic integrity violation.
+(Academic Integrity is expected with all courses, James Scholar work, and communications.
 Any suspected violations will be addressed through the appropriate University channels.)

 James Scholar Designation